/

 ViliaSprint ² consists not only of a 3D-printed apartment building, but also of a second, conventionally constructed building directly next door.
 The two structures are being built simultaneously to allow comparisons both during construction and later during operation.

-Impressions from the construction site
+Impressions from the printing process

 Requirements and solutions